 These antennas may be connected by fiber to internal picocells or femtocells, which are used to relay wireless coverage to a small number of mobile users indoors.
 The wireless signal can also be converted to conventional Wi-Fi with the use of specially designed modems and routers.

-Verizon, which already provides internet access to homes and businesses, plans to offer fixed 5G wireless services in 3 – 5 cities this year.
-These services will provide an alternative to internet access delivered via fiber, while maintaining comparable speeds.
+Verizon, which already provides internet access to homes and businesses, rolled out fixed 5G wireless services in a handful of cities in 2018.
+These services will provide an alternative to internet access delivered via fiber while maintaining comparable speeds.

-The company is partnering with Samsung for it fixed wireless 5G routers, which will convert wireless 5G signals and enable Wi-Fi compatability.
+The company is partnering with Samsung for its fixed wireless 5G routers, which will convert wireless 5G signals and enable Wi-Fi compatibility.

 While Verizon plans to offer fixed 5G wireless access before any of its mobile 5G services, the infrastructure will help to support both mediums.